 I’m fortunate to have both of my adult children home for some time with me this summer.
 Somehow, they both came back as Formula One fans.
-I never saw that coming!
+And now, somehow, I’m writing about Pierre Gasly’s comeback in a sport I’d never heard of until last year.
+I never would have thought!
 Then again, I never predicted my oldest daughter’s love affair with horses, nor did I imagine myself becoming a rugby mom to my youngest.
 While I wasn’t very interested in watching or learning about racing, I am always interested in my kids’ interests, which means I’m always up for trying new things with them.

 We started watching Netflix’s Drive to Survive documentary series about F1 racing, and I was immediately hooked.
 Talk about needing to regulate thought and action under incredible pressure!
 And some(/most) of these drivers are just kids!!
 One particular storyline that caught my attention was that of Pierre Gasly at Red Bull Racing Honda.
 With a net worth of over $2 million, the 25-year-old Frenchman has been karting for the better half of his life.